Malcolm Atkin Military Research

 Posing with the Bren gun and Thompson on the village green - the symbol of a traditional England, defended in depth and daring the enemy to invade.

-The best known, and most natural, of the Dorking series are those of the sergeant and his wife in their cottage kitchen.
+The best known, and most natural, of the Dorking series are those of the sergeant and his wife in their simple cottage kitchen.
 The message of the quiet determination of ordinary people is clear.
 The sergeant cleans 'his' Thompson at the kitchen table, complete with pot of tea, sucking his pipe while his wife loyally knits beside him.
 It would be hard to devise a more quintessentially English scene.

 Sitting in his favourite armchair with pipe and newspaper, but with 'his' Thompson casually (and not very safely) laid on the sideboard behind him, ready for any invasion.
 This is the type of scene of everyday life, but with preparations for war ever-present in the background, that Eric Kennington would later make famous in John Brophy's 1945 The Home Guard: a character study.